 - Write a function that determines whether the second input is a sorted version of the first.

 is-valid :: List<Person>, List<Person> -> Boolean

 - Using is-valid and generate-input, write a function that tests whether an algorithm is a valid sorter.
-Note that you must use generate-input, but should also explicitly include any edge cases that you think are important.
+Note that you must use generate-input (possibly many times), but should also explicitly include any edge cases that you think are important.

 oracle :: (List<Person> -> List<Person>) -> Boolean

-Note that the first argument to oracle is a function, which consumes a list of Person and produces a list of Person (that’s what the notation (List<Person> -> List<Person>) means).
+Note that the argument to oracle is a function that consumes a list of Person and produces a list of Person (that’s what the notation (List<Person> -> List<Person>) means).

 To do well on this assignment, you will want to spend time considering

 different types of incorrect output an algorithm might produce, and

 make sure your oracle covers all those cases.
 Of course, we may have